Mutilar/AzureMLOperationalization/README.md

     - task: PublishToAzureServiceBus@1
 ```

-This agentless stage then validates the changes by running a controlled job through the new deployment of the application to ensure everything is functioning as expected.
+This agentless stage validates the changes by running a controlled job through the new deployment of the application to ensure everything is functioning as expected.

 ## ```requirements.txt```